phonedotcom/API-SDK-go/docs/GroupsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteAccountExtensionContactGroup**
-> DeleteGroup DeleteAccountExtensionContactGroup($accountId, $extensionId, $groupId)
+> DeleteEntry DeleteAccountExtensionContactGroup($accountId, $extensionId, $groupId)

-Delete an addressbook group
+Delete a contact group from the address book.

+Delete a contact group from the address book.
+See Account Contact Groups for details on the properties.

 ### Parameters